tacsio/risethesis-revival/README.md

 ================

 * Modification on input encoding: Uses utf-8
-* Change logos and fix alignments bugs on frontpage and presentatio page
+* Change logos and fix alignments bugs on frontpage and presentation page